schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | ----------------------------- | --------- |
 | Disable web GUI redirect rule | `checked` |

-Permitting root user login and password login is a quick and dirty way of enabling SSH access, but I strongly discourage you from using it.
-For good reasons both options are disabled by default and certificate- or [key-based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) are recommended.
+Permitting root user login and password login is a quick and dirty way of enabling SSH access, but I strongly discourage you from doing it.
+They are disabled for security reasons.
+I highly recommend using certificate- or [key-based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server).
 If your device has a serial console port, like the Deciso DEC630, enabling SSH is not required.

 | Secure Shell        |           |     |
 | ------------------- | --------- | --- |